-For the financial year ended 30 June 2020, in accordance with the Trust Constitution, the Responsible Entity received a total fee of 1.28% (2019: 1.28%). of net asset value (inclusive of GST, net of RITC available to the Trust) per annum.
+For the financial year ended 30 June 2021, in accordance with the Trust Constitution, the Responsible Entity received a total fee of 1.28% (2020: 1.28%). of net asset value (inclusive of GST, net of RITC available to the Trust) per annum.
+The proportion of the GST on the fees that can be recovered by the Trust as RITCs or otherwise varies.
+The fee paid by the Trust will equal the rate disclosed in the Trust's offer document (inclusive of GST, net of RITCs) regardless of the rate of GST recovery in any period.